 Mexico's anti-dumping investigation of HFCS from the US

+Mexico maintained that its anti-dumping investigation conformed with the Anti-Dumping Agreement.
 It added that it was still studying the US complaint, and thus was not in a position to agree to a panel at that meeting.

 HFCS is used primarily as a sweetener, especially in the softdrinks industry.

 EC measures affecting asbestos products